 Our Annual Meetings are now very much a celebration of science, a celebration of TSN activity and a chance to bring the network together for the only time in the year.
 While giving members the chance to share their experiences, it gives the leadership of TSN an invaluable opportunity to get feedback from its members about how to progress TSN forward, providing more of what our members want.
 For new members it’s a chance to hear about how we work and get involved in the future.

 They have evolved from the Autumn kick-off conferences, typically taking place in the first half-term of the academic year (October time) and since 2000 have featured an entertaining science talk by renowned scientists and science communicators.The evenings have also become renowned for the Great Giveaway of science equipment donated by local laboratories, a fine buffet and relaxed atmosphere for teachers and scientists to meet and chat over a glass or two of wine.
 Typically 100-150 people attend this event which is traditionally held at the John Innes Centre.
+Download the flyer for the upcoming meeting (10th March) here and share with colleagues - it makes a great department outing!

 Previous Annual Meetings